VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-chalet.md

 ## Facilities chalet

-- spacious living room with flat screen and set top box
+- spacious living room with flat screen and digital TV
 - fully equipped kitchen and microwave
 - bathroom with shower, washbasin and toilet
 - bedroom chalet: